Pitching an idea is easy, if you know how to do it.

 Traction is about showing that, over time, an increasing number of users want your solution.

-A company that starts with $1 in revenue in the first week and growth of 6.7% week over week will have a $1 billion/year runway revenue in 5 years.
+A company that starts with $1 in revenue in the first week and growth of 6.7% week over week will reach a $1 billion/year revenue after 5 years.
 With this point, you want to show that you are that company.

 Most entrepreneurs tell me that they need money to build a prototype to show traction.
 They also assume that there shouldn’t be a slide on traction for a new startup.
 This is definitely wrong and, to be honest, it defines mediocre founders driven by building up what they want as opposed to great entrepreneurs obsessed with solving problems.
 The latter always have a persuasive slide on traction, and it is often the strongest point in their presentation.